gharivand/gharivand/README.md

 ## 🔭  What I do ?

-Seamlessly transforming ideas into mobile experiences.
+Seamlessly transforming ideas into mobile and web experiences.

 ## 🌱  The Full Shebang